Grouping & Aggregation¶

 avg(price) ?? null as avg_price -- null for missing (explicit)

-Explicit Values with guarantee()¶
+Explicit Values with guarantee() (Planned)¶

 Sometimes you want specific values guaranteed, not just what's in the data.